Advanced Spine Surgery Uses Tension to Correct a Patient’s Scoliosis

 How is VBT different from other spine surgeries?

 Spinal tethering takes about three to four hours and requires a two- to three-day hospital stay, the same as a spinal fusion.
-The VBT technique uses a series of screws and a fiber tether that are implanted into each vertebra body, or vertebra, and is performed either thoracoscopically through four to five small incisions in the chest or through small incisions in what is known as a mini open procedure.
+The VBT technique uses a series of screws and a fiber tether that are implanted into each vertebral body, or vertebra, and is performed either thoracoscopically, or in a minimally invasive way, through four to five small incisions in the chest or through small incisions in what is known as a mini open procedure.

 “A polyethylene tape is fed through the anchors and tightened to create tension between each anchor.
 Approximately 50% or more of the spinal deformity may be corrected during surgery, and the remaining correction is obtained as a child continues to grow,” Dr. Murphy explains.
 “We are using a child’s growth to correct the spinal curve.”

 The procedure is ideal for patients who have been diagnosed with idiopathic scoliosis and have a curve between 45 and 60 degrees with adequate growth remaining.
-Translational studies and, more recently, clinical studies suggest that approximately 50% of the patient’s spinal motion is retained after a VBT surgery.
-Children are able to return to activities approximately six weeks after VBT surgery versus three months following a spinal fusion.
+Translational studies and, more recently, clinical studies, suggest that approximately 50% of the patient’s spinal motion is retained after a VBT surgery.
+Children are able to return to activities at approximately six weeks after VBT surgery versus three months after a spinal fusion.

 How is Children’s approaching new spine surgery techniques like VBT?

-Dr. Murphy is one of only a few orthopedic surgeons in Georgia who has performed the spinal tethering procedure on kids.
+Dr. Murphy is one of only a few orthopedic surgeons in Georgia who has performed the surgery on kids.
 He performed the first VBT on a pediatric patient in Georgia at Children’s in 2019, shortly before the U.S. Food and Drug Administration (FDA) approved the device used in the procedure.